liuwei1206/Exp2Imp/README.md

 Please refer to the preprocessing.py in [ConnRel](https://github.com/liuwei1206/ConnRel) repository.

+During this project, we annotate a small number of examples, which you can find in "data/dataset/anno_100".

 **For Gum dataset**

 Since the Gum dataset is publicly available, we release the processed corpus in "data/dataset/gum7".